-The legacy of living for years in an extremely violent environment, can mean children remain in a constant state of anxiety, alertness, and fear, even when they are finally safe.
+The legacy of living in an extremely violent environment for years can mean children remain in a constant state of anxiety, alertness and fear — even when they are finally safe.

 Josh is the youngest of three children.
 His mother was brutalised by his father for years, and she barely escaped with her life.
 Although they broke free of the situation, Josh and his family were not free of the trauma and they were all haunted by disturbing memories day and night.

 Mum would cry whenever the abuse was mentioned and was unable to provide her kids with the comfort and assurance they needed.
 The children, particularly Josh, retreated into themselves and suffered in silence.